 More information on the aims, objectives and work of the Commission can be found in the Chief Commissioner’s Annual Report 2016/2017 and Corporate and Business Plan 2015-18.

 The Commission is not part of any Government Department.
 It receives financial and administrative support from its sponsor body, the Northern Ireland Courts & Tribunals Service (NICTS).
 The Commission is wholly independent of NICTS in terms of decision-making and the operation of the appeals and hearing/inquiry/ examination processes.

 The Commission is made up of Commissioners appointed by the Department.
 Commissioners are not civil servants but are appointed following open public competition.
-At present, the Commission has seventeen Commissioners.
+At present, the Commission has fifteen Commissioners.
 More details about our Commissioners can be found on the Corporate Information page.

 What we do

 The Commission’s functions fall into two broad categories arising from decisions of local Council planning departments and decisions or proposals of Northern Ireland Assembly Departments:

 - Decisions on Appeals - the Commission makes decisions on appeals against Council decisions on a wide range of planning and environmental matters;

 - Hearing and Reporting on Public Inquiries/Hearings/Examinations - the Commission makes recommendations on a wide range of cases referred to it by government Departments or arising from decisions of Departments.
 The final decision in these matters is taken by the relevant Department.

 The decision on an appeal may be made by a single Commissioner (a single decision) or by a panel of not fewer than four Commissioners (a panel decision).
 The Chief Commissioner decides if the decision in the appeal should be a single or panel decision in accordance with criteria published (Word 795 KB).
 A single appeal decision may be recovered by the Chief Commissioner for a collective decision at any time before the decision is issued.